 How to Transcribe a Microsoft Teams Recording — Free

 Yes — any Teams recording can be transcribed in browser.
 Download the .mp4 from Microsoft Stream, the channel's SharePoint folder, or your OneDrive Recordings folder, then drop it into ScribeForge.
-Grok STT returns text in 10–30 seconds with phrase-level timestamps and speaker labels.
+Grok STT returns text in 10–30 seconds with phrase-level timestamps.
+Speaker labels may appear when the voices are clearly separated.

 Where Teams stores your recording